Fred C. Hale died peacefully on January 7, 2020, at Sheltering Arms Assisted Living Home in Palmer, Tennessee, after a long illness.

 In lieu of flowers, donations can be made to The Alzheimer’s Association.

 A celebration of life service will be held at Cumberland Funeral Home, Monteagle, Tennessee on Saturday, January 11, 2019 at 12 noon with Ben Hale, Bro.
 Paul Title and others officiating.
 The family will receive friends for visitation and a light lunch following services at the funeral home.
 Memories and Condolences can be shared with the family at www.cumberlandfuneralhome.com.

 Memorials can be made to the Alzheimer’s Association.

 Arrangements are by Cumberland Funeral Home, 207 Mabee Avenue, Monteagle, Tennessee 37356.

-To send flowers to the family of Fred Hale, please visit Tribute Store
+To plant a tree in memory of Fred Hale, please visit Tribute Store

 There are no events scheduled.
 You can still show your support by planting a tree in memory of Fred Hale.